beele/homebridge-unifi-protect-camera-motion/README.md

 TODOs:

 - Get the livestreams to use a higher quality as right now it will not stream at 720p or higher.
+- Add some tests
+- Automate builds on github

 ## Disclaimer